cerner/terra-core/packages/terra-table/docs/guides/SectionTable.md

     this.state = { collapsedKeys: [] };
   }
 ```
-Next creating an event handler callback method to pass to the section's "onSelect" prop.
-The "onSelect" callback will return the metaData prop passed to each section.
+Next creating an event handler callback method to pass to the section's `onSelect` prop.
+The `onSelect` callback will return the metaData prop passed to each section.
 ```jsx
   handleSectionSelection(event, metaData) {